What is a film festival?

 All-Access Badge – Enjoy access to all screenings during the festival.
 All Access Badge holders enjoy VIP status with access to: all festival screenings with priority seating, social events, exclusive festival parties, panel discussions, and Filmmaker Lounge (includes complimentary drinks and food at various events while supplies last).

-Day Pass (Friday Only or Saturday Only) – Day Pass includes access to all screenings on Friday or Saturday, plus priority seating ahead of single block ticket holders.
+Film Pass – Film Pass includes access to all screenings on Thursday, Friday or Saturday.

 Individual Tickets – Single block tickets will be available for purchase at the door as available, based on All-Access Badge and Day Pass sales.